 Our websites may, from time to time, contain links to external sites.
 We are not responsible for the operation, privacy policies or the content of such sites.

-We take a great care in implementing, enforcing and maintaining the security of the personal data we process.
-IE endeavors to implement, enforce and maintain security measures, technologies and policies to prevent the unauthorized or accidental access to or destruction, loss, modification, use or disclosure of Personal Data.
+We take great care in implementing, enforcing and maintaining the security of Personal Data.
+IE implements, enforces and maintains security measures, technologies and policies to prevent the unauthorized or accidental access to or destruction, loss, modification, use or disclosure of personal data.
 We likewise take steps to monitor compliance of such policies on an ongoing basis.
 Where we deem it necessary in light of the nature of the data in question and the risks to data subjects, we may encrypt data.
-Likewise, we take industry standard steps to ensure our website is safe.
+Likewise, we take industry standard steps to ensure our websites are safe.

 Note however, that no data security measures are perfect or impenetrable, and we cannot guarantee that unauthorized access, leaks, viruses and other data security breaches will never occur.

 Within IE, we limit access to personal data to those of our personnel who: (i) require access in order for IE to fulfil its obligations, and (ii) have been appropriately and periodically trained in Personal Data practices, and (iii) are under confidentiality obligations as may be required under applicable law.